-We’ve previously presented statements backed by similar pieces of scientific evidence, concluding in one of our articles that a vegetarian or vegan diet will give you more protein than an omnivorous diet.
+We’ve previously presented statements backed by similar pieces of scientific evidence, concluding in one of our articles that a vegetarian, vegan, or plant-based diet will give you more protein than an omnivorous diet.
 There are in fact vegan and vegetarian foods that have as much protein content as meat.

 But before we give you a list of those foods, let’s get one thing clear first: Assuming that your lifestyle doesn’t require it (i.e., you’re not a professional triathlete, Olympian, bodybuilder, etc.), you probably don’t need as much protein as most people think.

 We have fears about not getting enough protein so much so that we tend to stock up on what is typically considered to be protein-dense foods like meat, failing to realize that protein is just as much about quality as it is about quantity.
 Sure, you might be getting “enough protein” from meat—but is it good protein?

 Commercial meats, in addition to being linked with diseases like diabetes and cancer, are usually raised in horrid conditions: They are fed unnatural diets, beaten up, and are injected with antibiotics and chemical additives.
 The price we pay for sufficient protein is our health.

 The key advantage of a vegetarian or plant-based diet then, at least in this context, is that you’re getting enough protein and without the negative side effects.
 Here’s a list of protein-dense, plant-based foods that are a lot healthier than meat:

 A cup of black beans contains 15 grams of protein, which is slightly more than the 13-gram protein content of a medium-sized chicken drumstick.
 It’s not an impressive gap, but consider this: Black beans, unlike chicken, are rich in fiber and are low in fat and have no cholesterol.